Aysaryahya11/Aysaryahya11.github.io/_talks/2025-inmc-privacy-advertising.md

 **Presentation**

-Presented the paper **"Thematic Evaluation of Research Trends in Privacy in Advertising"** at the **8th International New Media Conference**, themed **"Surveillance Capitalism: Algorithms and Culture,"** held on **4–5 December 2025** at Istanbul Gelisim University, Istanbul, Türkiye.
+Presented the conference abstract **"Thematic Evaluation of Research Trends in Privacy in Advertising"** at the **8th International New Media Conference**, themed **"Surveillance Capitalism: Algorithms and Culture,"** held on **4–5 December 2025** at Istanbul Gelisim University, Istanbul, Türkiye.

 Çınar, N., & Yahya, A. (2025). *Thematic Evaluation of Research Trends in Privacy in Advertising*.
 Presented at the **8th International New Media Conference**, themed **"Surveillance Capitalism: Algorithms and Culture"**, Istanbul Gelisim University, Istanbul, Türkiye.